officiallysingh/spring-boot-spark-kubernetes/spark-job-service/README.md

 * `persist-jobs`:- If set to `true` the Spring cloud task tracks the Jobs status in configured Postgres database, `spark_jobs_db`.
 Default value `false`.
 Recommended in production.
 * `env`:- Remember, there are environment variables defined in individual Job's `application.yml` such as `KAFKA_BOOTSTRAP_SERVERS`, `MONGODB_URL` etc.
 The values of these environment variables for jobs can be provided from here.
 This configuration property should have environment variables overrides that are common to all jobs.
 * `jobs`:- A Map of each Job's configurations you wish to trigger from this service.
+Must contain entries for each Job you wish to Launch.
 Each job must be provided with some basic mandatory configurations and a few optional configurations.
   * `main-class-name`:- Fully qualified Main class name of the Spark Job.
 Its mandatory, as Spark needs it to launch the Job by running its main class.
   * `jar-file`:- Jar file path of the Spark Job.
 Its also mandatory, as this jar file is used in `spark-submit` command to launch the Job.